junghan0611/spacemacs/layers/+themes/colors/local/nyan-mode/README.md

 **WARNING, MIND DUMBING CONTENT INSIDE.**

-\"Nyan-mode.
-It\'s things like this that make me proud to be an emacs user.\" - [mitchellh](http://twitter.com/#!/mitchellh/status/104931263479156736)
+"Nyan-mode.
+It's things like this that make me proud to be an emacs user." - [mitchellh](http://twitter.com/#!/mitchellh/status/104931263479156736)

 Nyanmacs is expanding!!
 [Read the story so